ausbin/sandvich/README.md

     "templatedir" : "templates/",
     # appended to template["name"] to form the location if it wasn't specified (default: "")
     "templateext" : ".html",
+    # called by sandvich after the page and premerge hooks. arguments are a
+    # string holding the contents of the template and the contents of the data
+    # pool in the form of a dictionary (in that order). this defaults to
+    # `sandvich.templates.process`.
+To modify this, use a hook.
+    # `sandvich.hooks.JinjaTemplates` is a good example.
+    "templatecall" : sandvich.templates.process,

     # the template the pages will be processed with
     "template" : {